ngi-nix/summer-of-nix/README.md

 - Why are you using GitHub and other proprietary, unfree and closed-source programs? – Because ...
 - Why mob programming?
 - I am in timezone X. Can I participate?

+## TODO

+- a safe and welcoming environment
+- participation of Nix users of all levels

+monorepo reasons
+  - Primary produce of the Summer of Nix are open-source Nix packages (code, documentation, and deployment stories)
+  - Where can these packages currently go?
+    - An upstream repository
+    - [nixpkgs]() or a fork of it,
+    - package-specific repositories under the ngi-nix GitHub organization
+    - a yet non-existent monorepo ngi-nix/ngipkgs
+  - We feel that a monorepo would serve the best balance between the needs of the users, the developers (participants) and the funding organizations.